RealKareemAnees/API-Security-in-Action/Readme.md

 A way for the client to request that the user is authenticated even if they have an existing session, and to ask for them to be authenticated in a particular way, such as with two-factor authentication.
-While obtaining an OAuth2 access token may involve user authentication, it’s not guaranteed that the user was even pres- ent when the token was issued or how recently they logged in.
+While obtaining an OAuth2 access token may involve user authentication, it's not guaranteed that the user was even pres- ent when the token was issued or how recently they logged in.
 OAuth2 is primar- ily a delegated access protocol, whereas OIDC provides a full authentication protocol.
 If the client needs to positively authenticate a user, then OIDC should